Rock Hudson: Illness and death

 Hudson (left) with U.S. President Ronald Reagan and First Lady Nancy Reagan at a May 1984 White House state dinner, less than three weeks before he was diagnosed with AIDS.

 Unknown to the public, Hudson was diagnosed with AIDS on June 5, 1984, three years after the emergence of the first cluster of symptomatic patients in the United States, and a year after the initial conclusion by scientists that HIV causes AIDS.
 Over the next several months, Hudson kept his illness a secret and continued to work, while at the same time traveling to France and other countries seeking a cure or treatment to slow the progression of the disease.
+During a visit to London in 1984, he gave a rare solo television interview; appearing gaunt on BBC's Wogan talk show, he reviewed his career, declaring that fate had played a huge part in his success.

+Hudson in July of 1985.
+Emaciated and sickly, his appearance triggered alarm.

 On July 16, 1985, Hudson joined Doris Day for a Hollywood press conference, announcing the launch of her new cable TV show Doris Day's Best Friends, for which he was the inaugural guest.
 His emaciated appearance was such a shock that clips of the reunion were broadcast repeatedly over national news shows that night and for days to come, with media outlets speculating on Hudson's health.
-Day later acknowledged that Hudson "was very sick.
+Later, Day acknowledged that Hudson "was very sick.
 But I just brushed that off and I came out and put my arms around him and said 'Am I glad to see you.

 Two days later, Hudson traveled to Paris for another round of treatment.
 After he collapsed in his room at the Ritz Hotel in Paris on July 21, his publicist Dale Olson released a statement claiming that Hudson had inoperable liver cancer.
 Olson denied reports that Hudson had AIDS and said only that he was undergoing tests for "everything" at the American Hospital of Paris.
-Four days later, Hudson's French publicist Yanou Collart confirmed that Hudson had AIDS.
-He was among the earliest mainstream celebrities whose diagnosis was reported to the public.